List of television series canceled before airing an episode: B

 A French adaptation of the American reality television series Beauty and the Geek that was to air on TF1.
-The show was hosted by Laurent Ournac, produced by Endemol, and took place at a hotel in Hammamet, Tunisia.
+The show was hosted by Laurent Ournac, produced by Endemol, and was filmed in Hammamet, Tunisia.
 Six episodes of the show were filmed in March and April 2007.
 While the show was first scheduled to air in summer of 2007, the show faced constant delays before it was ultimately scrapped by TF1 with no episodes aired.